Walk for HOPE. Walk for HELP. Walk for LIFE.

 Of course!
 Accessibility around the venue and along the Walk route is critical and our top priority.

 Yes, you’re welcome to bring food or snacks for your team members to enjoy, but there are a few exceptions.
 Gas grills and alcohol are NOT allowed at the Walk.
 Security guards from Soldier Field will be monitoring the event and have the authority to demand their removal.

-If you’re interested in bringing a charcoal grill, we ask that teams clear the area and safely dispose of their charcoal by 2:30pm.
+If you’re interested in bringing a charcoal grill, we ask that teams clear the area and safely dispose of their charcoal by 2:30 p.m.
 Special bags will be provided for this purpose.
-Teams that don't want to grill can pack a picnic lunch, enjoy the complimentary light refreshments that are provided at the event or purchase a hot dog lunch on site for $5.
+Teams that don't want to grill can pack a picnic lunch, enjoy the complimentary light refreshments provided at the event, or purchase food from the various food trucks available at the event.

 Where will my team gather?

 Teams will gather in the Stadium Green, located on the southeast side of Soldier Field.
 View the Walk site map to see the location of the Stadium Green and the event day setup.

 Am I able to reserve a spot for my team in advance?

 All participants can access the grounds at 8:30 a.m. on the day of the Walk.
 Spots in the Team Gathering Area, located in the Stadium Green, will be available on a first come, first served, basis.

 What is the walk route?

 The Walk route is approximately two miles and will start along the lakefront, wind through museum campus, and end with a stroll through Soldier Field.